Research output per year

 Research activity per year

-Nikki is a Lecturer in Education in the School of Education and Social Work.
-In addition to teaching responsibility across undergraduate and postgraduate programmes, Nikki is Professional Practice Convener on the MA (Hons) Primary Education where she oversees the student practicum experience.
-Nikki also leads on the International Baccalaureate (IB) team within ESW, supporting students following the IB Pathway through their MA.
+I am a Senior Lecturer in Primary Education in the School of Humanities, Social Science and Law.
+In addition to teaching responsibility across undergraduate and postgraduate programmes, I am Curriculum and Assessment Convener on the MA (Hons) Primary Education where I oversee the student learning journey.
+I also lead on the International Baccalaureate (IB), supporting students following the IB Pathway through their MAEd.

-Nikki joined the University of Dundee after a decade working in primary education as class teacher, principal teacher and acting depute head teacher, during which time she gained teaching experience of all stages from pre-school to primary 7.
+I joined the University of Dundee after a decade working in primary education as class teacher, principal teacher and acting depute head teacher, during which time I gained teaching experience of all stages from pre-school to primary 7 in schools in East Renfrewshire and Angus.

-Prior to studying a PGDE in Primary Education at the University of Dundee, from which she graduated with Merit in 2006, Nikki gained an MSc in Public Relations from the University of Stirling where she was awarded a full ESRC Scholarship.
-Graduating in 2002, she worked briefly in the private sector before moving in to teaching.
+Prior to studying a PGDE in Primary Education at the University of Dundee, from which I graduated with Merit in 2006, I gained an MSc in Public Relations from the University of Stirling where I was awarded a full ESRC Scholarship.
+Graduating in 2002, I worked briefly in the private sector before moving in to teaching.

-Nikki currently teaches across a variety of curriculum and pedagogy modules on the MA Primary Education and PGDE Primary Education and programmes.
-She is also a tutor on the MEd.
+I currently teach across a variety of curriculum and pedagogy modules on the MA Primary Education and PGDE Primary Education and programmes.

-Nikki's subject specialism is Drama.
-She is passionate about dramatic inquiry and the ways drama can enhance learning across the curriculum.
-This drama expertise also informs the work Nikki does to support students on use of voice and classroom presence.
+I am passionate about dramatic inquiry and the ways drama can enhance learning across the curriculum.
+My drama expertise informs the work I do to support student teachers with use of voice and classroom presence.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):